-Important note: Please read the entirety of this article before you attempt anything with your objects/items of clothing/etc. I cannot and do not endorse DIY conservation by untrained individuals.
+Important note: Please read the entirety of this article on how to care for silk before you attempt anything with your objects/items of clothing/etc. I cannot and do not endorse DIY conservation by untrained individuals.
 If you feel unsure about how to do things, be aware that there is always a possibility that you could be doing irreversible damage.
 Do not experiment with objects that are especially valuable to you.
-Read the suggestions carefully and find a commercial or professional specialist to care for your items if you don’t feel prepared to risk the consequences of your own actions.
+Read the suggestions carefully and find a commercial or professional specialist to care for your items if you don't feel prepared to risk the consequences of your own actions.

 Think like a conservator

 A conservator, that is, a person whose professional job is to care for material cultural objects or buildings (and not a person who saves whales), will have a very particular way of looking at items and how they degrade.